What is a power flush toilet?

 When you want the best for your home's bathroom, choosing the right toilet is an important part of the process.
 A pressure-assisted toilet may appeal to homeowners for its professional-grade flush.
-However, these systems can be pricey and have other negatives associated with them.
+However, these systems can be pricey and have other associated negatives.

-Here are some details to consider when researching the pressure-assisted toilet options on the market.
+Here are some details to consider when researching pressure-assisted toilet options from your local Atlanta plumber.

-Among toilets, pressure-assisted models are unique in their use of pressurized air to drive water into the bowl and force the bowl's contents down the drain simultaneously.
+Among toilets, pressure-assisted models are unique in using pressurized air to drive water into the bowl and simultaneously force the bowl's contents down the drain.
 The higher water level used in this system means the toilet doesn't need to be cleaned as frequently — and this has made them popular in restaurants and other high-traffic commercial businesses.